Exams can feel like a lot of pressure – and that pressure can sometimes lead to mistakes. Don’t worry, we’re here to help!

 5. Running out of time

 Ask yourself, how much time do you have?
 How much of it is reading time?
 How much is left for answering questions?
 How long should you spend on each question?
-Your answers will dictate how you approach your assessment questions.
+Your answers will dictate how you approach your exam questions.

 6. Misunderstanding the question